More information about mentoring

 - The Mentor and Mentee are committed to a beneficial mentoring relationship.

-- Mentoring should be a protected, confidential and relationship based on mutual respect.
+- Mentoring should be a protected confidential relationship based on mutual respect.

 Duration of the programme